-Fall arrives in full glory this Friday, though already the days are growing cooler and shorter.
+Fall has arrived and the days are growing cooler and shorter.
 And that distinctive, alluring aroma of roasting green chile scenting the air is another sure sign that autumn is upon us.
-It's time to get out the sweaters, cover the tomato plants and perhaps close the windows at night (recent early morning temps have dipped into the mid-40s at my house).
-It's also time to feast on the bounty of the season, be it green chile mac'n'cheese, ratatouille ravioli or decadent cheese fondue with apples for dipping, Whatever your seasonal palate craves, you'll find plenty of creative, hearty fare in restaurants across the city.
+It’s time to get out the sweaters, cover the tomato plants and perhaps close the windows at night (recent early morning temps have dipped into the mid-40s at my house).
+It’s also time to feast on the bounty of the season, be it green chile mac’n’cheese, ratatouille ravioli or decadent cheese fondue with apples for dipping, Whatever your seasonal palate craves, you’ll find plenty of creative, hearty fare in restaurants across the city.

 Geronimo’s front portal is the bet place for people-watching on Canyon Road, and this time of year the weather’s perfect.
 Chef Sllin Cruz’s Tellicherry Rubbed Elk Tenderloin is a classic in any season but it’s well-suited for fall, served with roasted garlic fork-mashed potatoes, sugar snap peas, applewood-smoked bacon and brandied-mushroom sauce.
 Cooked Two-Way Organic Chicken also reflects the season, made with house-made artisan cheese tortellini, Italian sausage, chanterelle mushrooms and au jus.
 A delicious vegan option, the Garbanzo Bean and Eggplant Croquette features Italian squash ratatouille, crispy artichoke hearts and Romesco sauce.
 For dessert, the German Chocolate Flourless Cake with vanilla bean ice cream and smoked sea salt caramel sauce will send you out into the chilly night feeling full with warm goodness.